ubports/docs.ubports.com/sdk/apps/qml/QtLocation/QML Maps.rst

         }
     }

-.. rubric:: Geocoding
-   :name: geocoding

 `Geocoding <http://en.wikipedia.org/wiki/Geocoding>`_  is the derivation of geographical coordinates (latitude and longitude) from other geographical references to the locations.
 For example, this can be a street address.
 Reverse geocoding is also possible with a street address being used to determine a geographical coordinate.
 Geocoding is performed by using the GeoCodeModel type.

 The following code examples are a small part of the ``map`` component in the `Map Viewer (QML) </sdk/apps/qml/QtLocation/mapviewer/>`_  example.
 The snippets demonstrate the declaration of the :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>` component.

 In the snippet we see that the ``geocodeModel`` property contains the plugin and two signal handlers.
 One for changes in status (``onStatusChanged`` ) and the other to update the centering of the Map object (``onLocationsChanged`` ).

 .. code:: qml